Consumer Goods H-1B Sponsorship Jobs in Wisconsin

 Get Access To All Jobs

-Job Roles in Consumer Goods in Wisconsin
+H-1B Consumer Goods Job Roles in Wisconsin

-Sales251 jobs
+Sales73 jobs

-Manufacturing Operations235 jobs
+Manufacturing Operations42 jobs

-Customer Service & Support219 jobs
+Customer Service & Support25 jobs

-Account Management110 jobs
+Account Management24 jobs

-Maintenance & Repair95 jobs
+Maintenance & Repair21 jobs

-See all 1,093+ Consumer Goods Wisconsin jobs
+See all 208+ Consumer Goods H-1B Jobs in Wisconsin

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Consumer Goods Wisconsin roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which consumer goods companies in Wisconsin sponsor H-1B visas?

-Several well-established consumer goods employers in Wisconsin have a history of H-1B sponsorship.
+Several well-established consumer goods employers in Wisconsin have a history of H-1B visa sponsorship.
 SC Johnson, headquartered in Racine, regularly sponsors international talent in R&D and engineering.
 Energizer Holdings has Wisconsin operations, and Kohl's, while primarily retail, sponsors roles in product and supply chain functions.
 Smaller regional manufacturers in the food and household products space also file H-1B petitions, particularly for technical and analytical positions.

 Which cities in Wisconsin have the most consumer goods H-1B sponsorship jobs?